yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 axis-aligned bounding boxes of its nodes, and for each leaf also test against each triangle, one by one.

-There's two general avenues we could explore from here, similar to the naive array architecture from
-earlier: parallelizing on rays, or parallelizing on geometry traversal.
+There's two general avenues we could explore from here, similar to the simple array architecture from earlier: parallelizing on rays, or parallelizing on geometry traversal.

 Unfortunately, in 2023 I wasn't smart enough to figure out the ray-parallel version that included a BVH, and even today I am not sure it would work out all that well.
 My sketch version has several